 While I would do the same thing again in a heartbeat the fact remained that I had the ingredients and was still craving these yummy bites so when I had a couple of friends over to just gab, the girls got football food but of course by then it was ‘Girls Nite Out’ food.

-While variations of these ‘Ham and Cheese Party Sandwiches’ have been around forever and I’ve made them before with a more standard recipe; for this occasion I was dying to pump them up a notch and bring them into this century as Bacon, Ham and Swiss Cheese Sliders.
+While variations of these ‘Ham and Cheese Party Sandwiches’ have been around forever and I’ve made them before with a more standard recipe; for this occasion I was dying to pump them up a notch and bring them into this century with a new mix of ingredients.

 The basics remain the same but I did make some changes.
 First?
 Bacon.
 Yes, Bacon and Ham both.
 I think deli ham is a bit ‘meh’ but combined with some salty bacon, the two combine to make the perfect pork.
 Then in what is often standard practice in my kitchen, I replaced yellow mustard with some Dijon whole grain mustard.